Online course: Working Therapeutically with Clients with a Psychiatric Diagnosis

 Continuing Professional Development (CPD):

-16 CPD hours as of end August 2018.
-Further material added several times per month for the next 12 months.
+20-plus CPD hours as of end January 2019.
+Further material added regularly over the next 12 months.

 Certificate of Completion: